atodoro1/BYOVPN/README.md

 ## 💥 Teardown

-Destroy the infrastructure completely when you are done:
+Because BYOVPN is ephemeral, you can destroy the infrastructure completely the second you are done using it:

 ```bash
 uv run main.py --provider aws --destroy